ConduceInc/conduce-python-api/doc/source/data-ingest.rst

 Datasets
 --------

+.. tip:: Use of an API key is recommended.
+See :doc:`api-key-creation` for more information.

 Datasets are the containers that hold entities.
 A dataset may be thought of as a table.
 Each entity in a dataset is similar in nature, but has unique properties.
-In order to represent and entity in Conduce, its sample data must be ingested into a dataset.
-In order to perform any API operations it is recommended that you generate an API key.
-(See :doc:`api-key-creation` for more information.)
+In order to represent an entity in Conduce, its sample data must be ingested into a dataset.
 The first step in ingesting data is acquiring a dataset ID.
 If you are ingesting data into a new dataset you'll need to create the dataset before entities can be ingested.

 :py:func:`api.create_dataset`::